unit logo

 Business Meals

 The University may pay or reimburse for properly documented meals whose primary purpose is a business discussion.
 “Properly documented” consists of, at minimum, an itemized receipt and list of attendees.
-Under this policy, expenses (excluding gratuity and tax) associated with business breakfasts or business lunches are limited to $25.00 and $40.00 per person, respectively.
-Expenses (excluding gratuity and tax) associated with business dinners are limited to $75.00 per person.
+Under this directive, expenses (excluding gratuity and tax) associated with business breakfasts or business lunches are limited to $30.00 and $50.00 per person, respectively.
+Expenses (excluding gratuity and tax) associated with business dinners are limited to $125.00 per person.
 If prevailing market conditions in a city (based on GSA rates) exceed these limits, an exception may be approved by the appropriate dean or vice president.

 Based on state guidance, gratuities should not exceed 20% of the bill subtotal before tax.
 In some cases, tips on meals may exceed 20% where there is an automatic gratuity charged by the venue.

-To qualify as a business meal under this policy:
+To qualify as a business meal under this directive:

-1. Generally, the attendees should include at least one non-University employee whose presence is necessary to the business discussion.
+1. Generally, attendees should include at least one non-university employee and only those whose presence is necessary to the business discussion.

-2. Meetings of two or more University employees, will only be paid or reimbursed if the following three criteria are met:
+2. Meetings of two or more University employees should only be paid or reimbursed if the following three criteria are met:

 • The meeting is agenda driven and directly concerned with the business of the University